 AP Exams are usually administered the first two weeks of May.
 College Board prepares the schedule for content area tested, dates, and times for administering the assessment.
 Over 30 exams taken each May by students all over the world, the AP Exam is the final step after a year of hard work in an AP class.
 These exams are designed to measure how well a student has mastered the content and skills of the course.

-ESL is used to accurately assess the academic and social language skills of English Language Learners.
-The assessments provide detailed information on students reading, writing, speaking, and listening skills.
+The English language proficiency assessments are used to accurately assess the academic and social language skills of English Learners (EL).
+The WIDA screener and ACCESS for ELL assessments provide detailed information on students’ reading, writing, speaking, and listening abilities and skills.

 The International Baccalaureate® (IB) offers schools a continuum of four programmes of education.
 All IB programmes of education are philosophically aligned and consistent in their approach to teaching and learning.
 IB exams are administered in May.